mohagamy/test/Shell_Commands_with_Python.md

 ```
 You can use the .poll() function to check the return code of the process.

 Also note, that you won’t need quotations for arguments with spaces in between like '\"More output\"'.
-If you are unsure how to tokenize the arguments from the command, you can use the shlex.split() function:
+If you are unsure how to tokenize the arguments from the command, you can use the `shlex.split()` function:

 ```python
 import shlex
 shlex.split("/bin/prog -i data.txt -o \"more data.txt\"")
 ['/bin/prog', '-i', 'data.txt', '-o', 'more data.txt']
 ```
-You have also the subprocess.call() function to your disposal which works like the Popen class, but it waits until the command completes and gives you the return code as in return_code = subprocess.call(['echo', 'Even more output']).
-The recommended way however is to use subprocess.run() which works since Python 3.5.
-It has been added as a simplification of subprocess.Popen.
-The function will return a subprocess.CompletedProcess object:
+You have also the `subprocess.call()` function to your disposal which works like the Popen class, but it waits until the command completes and gives you the return code as in `return_code = subprocess.call(['echo', 'Even more output'])`.
+The recommended way however is to use `subprocess.run()` which works since Python 3.5.
+It has been added as a simplification of `subprocess.Popen`.
+The function will return a `subprocess.CompletedProcess` object:

 ```python
 process = subprocess.run(['echo', 'Even more output'],